merenlab/anvio/anvio/docs/programs/anvi-run-ncbi-cogs.md

 Before you run this program, you'll have to set up the COGs database on your computer with the program %(anvi-setup-ncbi-cogs)s.

-As mentioned above, the COGs database is no longer actively added to, so might also want to consider using a separate database.
+As mentioned above, the COGs database is no longer actively added to anvi'o, so you might also want to consider using a separate database.
 As of yet, anvi'o does not have a program to accesss the eggNOG database (instructions to use this database to get function information are [here](http://merenlab.org/2016/06/18/importing-functions/#eggnog-database--emapper)), but does have the functionality to use the Pfams database (check out %(anvi-run-pfams)s for more information).

 To run, you'll need to provide a %(contigs-db)s.
 If you stored the %(cogs-data)s that you got from running %(anvi-setup-ncbi-cogs)s in a custom location, you'll need to provide that path as well.
 The output is a %(functions)s artifact.